A Pilot Search for Gravitational Self-Lensing Binaries with the Zwicky Transient Facility: Discussion

 The most probable explanation for these pulses is a stellar flare event.
-Stellar flares are extremely common, particularly of the low-mass stars that would produce the largest self-lensing signals.
+Stellar flares are extremely common, particularly on the low-mass stars that would produce the largest self-lensing signals \citep{tmp_Kowalski:24:StellarFlaresReview}.
 Most stellar flares exhibit a characteristic light curve shape, with a fast rise and slow decay.
 While we have attempted to remove flares with the model selection procedure described in \S \ref{sec:model} and additional vetting of pulse shape and outburst history (\S \ref{sec:Initial Screening}), many of our remaining candidates still exhibit a degree of asymmetry and out-of-pulse variability that suggest a flare origin.
-Stellar flares exhibit a wide range of morphologies as well; high-precision \textit{TESS} data suggest that as many as 9\% of stellar flares can be fit by Gaussian profiles \citep{Howard:22:NoSimpleFlares}.
-Lightcurve asymmetry and other flare characteristics can be identified with metrics in our continuous-cadence data but would be more challenging to discern at sparser cadences.
-One possibility would be to assess the likelihood of observing a single large flare in our ZTF lightcurves using empirical flare frequency distributions for the inferred spectral type of each star.